Gmugra/net.cactusthorn.routing/README.md

 Providing of such implementations is relative trivial issue, because there are lot of powerful libraries around, which can do any of that.
-And implementation of the interface is question of several dozens of code lines. (look at _json-gson_ module as example of JSON Producer with [GSON](https://github.com/google/gson))
+And implementation of the interface is question of several dozens of code lines. (look at _json-gson_ & _thymeleaf_ modules as example of Producers with [GSON](https://github.com/google/gson)

 And that **is the basic idea**: you build your web application with only the components you prefer.
 There is nothing superfluous.

 ### ComponentProvider
 It seems that implementation for ComponentProvider is not so easy, because you need Scopes (Request and/or Session) or even Singletons.
 But it's not.
-All of that is natural features of any good dependency injection framework (e.g. [Dagger 2](https://dagger.dev), [Guice](https://github.com/google/guice), [HK2](https://javaee.github.io/hk2/) )
+All of that is natural features of any good dependency injection framework (e.g. [Dagger 2](https://dagger.dev), [Guice](https://github.com/google/guice), [HK2](https://javaee.github.io/hk2/) ).
 It's anyway very good idea to use dependency injection in your application, so all you need in ComponentProvider - link it to dependency injection framework which you are using: several dozens of code lines.

 ### Developing status
-It is an early release, not everything is implemented.
+It is an early release.

 Already:
 1. Full functional Servlet